AbtinMogharabin/Bayesian_Analysis_BART/README.md

 # Bayesian Analysis of BART
-This was the  term project of the Graduate course: Introduction to probabilistic programming.
-Here, I used a variety of modeling approaches to conduct a comprehensive analysis of Balloon Analogue Risk Task (BART) cognitive test.
+In this project, I used a variety of modeling approaches to conduct a comprehensive analysis of Balloon Analogue Risk Task (BART) cognitive test.
 I used PyMC to design and implement a variety of Bayesian models including Bayesian Linear models, Bayesian Non-linear models, Bayesian Mutli-level Models, and Bayesian Gaussian processes.
-You can find a short summary of the BART data and design of the experiment.
+Below, you can find a short summary of the BART dataset and it's design of the experiment.

-## Introduction to The Balloon Analogue Risk Task
+## Balloon Analogue Risk Task Intro

 The Balloon Analogue Risk Task (BART) is widely-used to measure risk propensity.
 Participants are shown a balloon on a computer screen which they can pump with a keypress to increase their reward.
 But, there's a risk of balloon bursting (leading to loss of the reward).
 So, they need to bank (cash-in) to increase the total reward.
 One sample design of BART could be found [here](https://www.unipark.de/uc/testothek/?a=bart).